MeAmAnUsername/statixtest/README.md

 - `Replace HTML codes` replaces HTML codes in `.stxresult` errors, warnings and notes with their proper characters.

+Finally, it can generate a JSON representation of the scope graph, which can be used in the scope graph visualizer.
+This can be found in `Spoofax > Generate > JSON`.

 # Instructions
 Using this project is easy: just load it in Spoofax and it will automagically work.